 For the rest of the first term students take four compulsory advanced courses taught by Oxford and Imperial.
-At present the plan is for the Oxford lectures to take place in L2 with Oxford students present and Imperial students joining the session via Teams.
-The Imperial lectures will take place in Teams, but students in Oxford can watch these live in L2.
+At present the plan is for the Oxford

 These courses will have an assessment which students will need to pass to progress on the DPhil programme.
 Normally assessment will be a short written report of up to 10 pages.
 The current plan is for Oxford courses to be taught in person.
 Imperial's courses will be presented via video-link to a lecture theatre in Oxford.
 This is subject to change as guidance is updated.